siddhu-9797/sgopara2/challenge-2/README.md

 # Problem Dev 2

 This problem includes a vulnerable binary.
-The objective is to bypass identify and bypass 2 stack canaries (referred  as soldiers), overflow the buffer and redirect the execution to `win()` function to retrieve the flag.
+The objective is to bypass 2 stack canaries (referred  as soldiers), overflow the buffer and redirect the execution to `castle()` function to retrieve the flag.

 1st canary value is provided to the user at run time but the 2nd canary value is hidden from the user.